Normal processing time

 If you are not provided with room and board by the organization where you will be working as a volunteer or by the organization organizing your stay as a volunteer, you must have sufficient funds to support yourself during your stay in Denmark.

-You have sufficient funds if you have disposable funds of 6,589 DKK per month (2023 level).
+You have sufficient funds if you have disposable funds of DKK 6,820 (2024 level) per month.
 You must multiply this amount with the number of months you are going to work as a volunteer.

 The monthly amount corresponds to the monthly study grant (SU) for students not living with their parents.
 The grant is adjusted every year.
 You can find the present rates for study grants (SU) on the website of the Danish Agency for Institutions and Educational Grants